oapicf/endoflife.date-api-clients/clients/python/generated/docs/DefaultApi.md

     # Create an instance of the API class
     api_instance = endoflifedate.DefaultApi(api_client)
-    product = 'product_example' # str | Product URL as per the canonical URL on the endofife.date website cycle = 'cycle_example' # str | Release Cycle for which the details must be fetched
+    product = 'product_example' # str | Product URL as per the canonical URL on the endofife.date website cycle = 'cycle_example' # str | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0.

     try:
         # Single cycle details